abysmal-user/project-one-elk/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the whitelisted machine can accept connections from the Internet.
+Only the jump box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - 172.58.27.37

 Machines within the network can only be accessed by Jump-Box-Provisioner.